visrealm/pico9918/core/CONTRIBUTING.md

 This repository is **generated**.
-The library is developed at `core/` inside [visrealm/pico9918](https://github.com/visrealm/pico9918) and split out from there by `tools/split.sh`, so a pull request opened here has nowhere to land: the next split overwrites it.
+The library is developed at `core/` inside [visrealm/pico9918](https://github.com/visrealm/pico9918) and split out from there by `tools/publish.sh`, so a pull request opened here has nowhere to land: the next publish overwrites it.

 That is not bureaucracy.
 Every scanline this code renders has a time budget on an RP2040 running at video rate, and the only place a change can be measured against